-TA office hours will be posted on the webCafe.
+TA office hours will be posted on webCafe.

-In addition to Friday recitations, the Mehul will hold regular weekly office hours in SHDH 205.
-In addition, will will hold additional office hours during the week prior to an exam.
+In addition to Friday recitations, Christine will hold regular weekly office hours in SHDH 205.
+And, during the week prior to an exam, she will hold additional office hours.

 PERFORMANCE EVALUATION SYSTEM: